Loading NuWatt Energy...

 | Total | $170,000 | $48,450 | -- | ||

 The power of commercial solar tax benefits lies in stacking the Section 48/48E ITC with MACRS depreciation.
-Here is the complete calculation for a $200,000 system with 30% ITC, installed by a Connecticut C-corporation in 2026.
+Here is the complete calculation for a $200,000 system with 30% ITC, installed by a Connecticut C-corporation.

 $200,000 x 30% = $60,000 tax credit